Board of Commissioners Meetings

 Background:

-The attached Resolution of Appreciation is being presented for Board consideration, recognizing Adam’s service to the Park District.
+The attached Resolution of Appreciation, is being presented for Board consideration, recognizing Nora Gohman's contributions to the Park District.

 Attachments:

-• Item 3C.
-Special Matters: Resolution of Appreciation to Kevin Marjamaki
+Item 3D.
+Special Matters: Resolution of Appreciation to Susan Koch

-MOTION TO ADOPT RESOLUTION NO. 25-11; A RESOLUTION OF APPRECIATION TO KEVIN MARJAMAKI UPON HIS RETIREMENT FROM THREE RIVERS PARK DISTRICT.
+MOTION TO ADOPT RESOLUTION NO. 25-15; A RESOLUTION OF APPRECIATION TO SUSAN KOCH UPON HER RETIREMENT FROM THREE RIVERS PARK DISTRICT.

 Background: